 AVD is an aqueous dispersion of chemically exfoliated Vermiculite is applied in the form of a mist.

-Vermiculite is the name given to a group of hydrated laminar-iron magnesium silicates.
+Vermiculite is the name given to a group of hydrated laminar aluminium-iron- magnesium silicates.
 Raw vermiculite consists of thin, flat flakes containing microscopic layers of water.

 While every reasonable effort is made to ensure that the information provided in this document is accurate*, no guarantees for the accuracy of information are made.
 Dupré’s website and material data relating to information, products or services (or third part information, products and services) is provided ‘as is’.
 It is provided without representation or endorsement and made without warranty of any kind, whether express or implied, including but not limited to the implied recommendations or warranties of satisfactory quality, performance or fitness for a particular purpose, non infringement, compatibility, security or accuracy.